chgibb/chgibb.github.io/wip/symbol-mangling.md

     }
 ```

 For anonymous closures, `ts2hc` simply names them "anonymous_closure".
-In order to uniquely identify anonymous closures (or any nested function declarations), a [dominator analysis](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) with respect to the declaration of every function is performed.
+In order to uniquely identify anonymous closures (or any nested function declarations), a [dominator analysis](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) with respect to the declaration order of every function is performed.
 The mangled name of the immediate dominator as well as the mangled names of every member of the dominance frontier of each function are prefixed to its mangled name.
 For the anonymous closure in the example above, it results in the following mangled name:
 ```
 _Lae3eafcf842016833530caebe7755167b0866b5ac96416b45848c6fc6d65c58f::CounterApp.prototype.build::self::0::anonymous_closure::0
 ```